dzfinch/plaknit/README.md

 select a minimal set of scenes per month that hit both coverage and clear observation depth targets.
-The same command can immediately turn those plans into Planet orders that deliver clipped surface reflectance scenes (4- or 8-band, optionally harmonized to Sentinel-2) as one ZIP per scene/bundle.
+The same command can immediately turn those plans into Planet orders that deliver clipped surface reflectance scenes (4- or 8-band, optionally harmonized to Sentinel-2) as a single archive per month by default.

 ```bash
 plaknit plan \